AI AGENTS

 Balancing flexibility, clarity, and system complexity

-I balanced introducing structured UI into a conversational system without breaking flow.
-I chose inline Action Cards over modals to preserve context, accepting added layout complexity mitigated through hierarchy and collapse behavior.
-I designed actions to auto-dismiss on new input to stay aligned with user intent, while ensuring predictable regeneration to avoid confusion.
-I leaned into structured UI to improve clarity and trust, while scoping it to action-based tasks to maintain agent flexibility.
-Finally, I prioritized a reusable system across integrations to scale efficiently, accepting some loss of tool-specific optimization in favor of consistency.
+Actions auto-dismiss on new input to stay aligned with user intent, with predictable regeneration to avoid confusion.
+I scoped structured UI to action-based tasks to maintain agent flexibility, and prioritized a reusable system across integrations accepting some loss of tool-specific optimization in favor of consistency and scale.

 Outcome